roadsidemultimedia/Docs/advanced/hooks.md

 ## Using Hooks ##

-All hooks are added to the functions.php file, which is located in either the Base Theme or the PageLines Customize Plugin, depending on the Customization Method of your choice.
+All hooks are added to the functions.php file, which is located in either the Base Theme or the PageLines Customize Plugin, depending on the Customization Method you have chosen

 <table class="table table-striped table-bordered table-condensed">
 	<thead>